starqi/wi-stat-server/README.md

-bad stat server for drool zone
+Simple stat server and chat server for WebInf.